Learn Irish!

 The Courses

-The Department of Anglo-Saxon, Norse and Celtic will be offering free non-credit classes in Modern Irish at three levels in 2011-2012, which are open to all members of the university.
+The Department of Anglo-Saxon, Norse and Celtic will be offering FREE non-credit classes in Modern Irish at three levels in 2023-24, which are open to all staff and students of the university.
 The courses are oriented primarily towards competence in listening, speaking and reading.

 Basic Level (Beginner)/Bonnleibhéal (Tosaitheoirí)